nilostolte/Java-Vector-GUI/MenuInfographics6/README.md

 All texts are vectorized and stored as `Path2D.Float` as well.
 They actually take most of the space of the whole program.
 The advantage is that they have been generated automatically.
 The item numbers use the font _Confortaa-Bold_.
-This font is read with _Opentype.js_ and converted to a propietary compact font format generated automatically by a tool I developed in JavaScript.
+This font is read with _Opentype.js_ and converted to a proprietary compact font format generated automatically by a tool I developed in JavaScript.
 Another tool uses this compact font, which contains
 Glyphs, their sizes and the respectives _"kerning pairs"_, to convert all Strings to Java `Path2D.Float` paths.
-Another font processed this way is _MyriadPro-Bold_
+Another font processed in this way is _MyriadPro-Bold_, that was used for the items titles.
+These compact fonts are robust and enjoy the higher quality of PostScript fonts in
+_Opentype_ files.
+The _kerning pairs_, in particular, are of much higher quality and more exaustive than in _Truetype_ fonts.
+Another advantage of
+PostScript fonts is that they are defined with cubic bezier curves which are much smoother and more compact than _Truetype_ quadratic bezier curves.

+The description of the items, which uses _MyriadPro-Regular_ font, is processed by a tool called _/BreakIntoLines_.
+The project 𝝅<i><b> Vector
+GUI for Android and Java</b></i>, where all these tools have been developed, was firstly developed as a _prototype_ in Postscript language.
+This is an on going project and some of the tools are still only coded in the prototype, and are not yet in their final form.
+One of these tools, _/BreakIntoLines_, is still coded in PostScript.
+It is a complex tool that breaks long texts into lines with right justification and kerning.
+The problem with the kerning in Postscript is that the kerning pairs are encoded and cannot be accessed.
+At this moment the kerning pairs are build by hand for each font, which is a very cumbersome task, something only valid for an experimental tool, which is what it really is.
+A more professional solution to this problem is either reading the kerning pairs from the _Opentype_ file and importing them into PostScript or to rewrite _/BreakIntoLines_ alltogether.
+Obviously the latest solution is more desirable, since the text can be output as a path instead of being displayed on the fly as it is currently don.
+In PostScript there is no difference between being displayed on the fly or to be transformed in path because the conversion can be done by intercepting the display commands.
+In Java that is not at all the case.
+For portability reasons, one must be totally independent from any display command.
+Since text formatting is theoretically totally independent of display characteristics, such as color, etc., because it is essentially only a question of scaling and translating Glyphs, this can be done with `Path2D.Float` paths, which is the metalanguage defining all shapes in this project.